oracle/weblogic-kubernetes-operator/documentation/3.2/content/userguide/managing-domains/model-in-image/auxiliary-images.md

 #### Step 3: Prepare and apply the domain resource

-Copy the following to a file called `/tmp/mii-sample/mii-initial.yaml` or similar, or you can directly use the file `/tmp/mii-sample/domain-resources/WLS-CM/mii-initial-d1-WLS-CM-v1.yaml` that is included in the sample source.
+Copy the following to a file called `/tmp/mii-sample/mii-initial.yaml` or similar, or you can directly use the file `/tmp/mii-sample/domain-resources/WLS-AI/mii-initial-d1-WLS-AI-v1.yaml` that is included in the sample source.

-  {{%expand "Click here to view the WLS Domain YAML file using common mounts." %}}
+  {{%expand "Click here to view the WLS Domain YAML file using auxiliary images." %}}
   ```yaml
     # Copyright (c) 2021, Oracle and/or its affiliates.
     # Licensed under the Universal Permissive License v 1.0 as shown at http://oss.oracle.com/licenses/upl.